President Joe Biden’s new $2 trillion infrastructure proposal will offer Americans tax credits with the purchase of a

 Convert U.S. government’s fleet of vehicles

-According to CNET, Biden announced an executive order to convert all of the U.S. government’s vehicles to battery-powered vehicles.
+CNET, Biden announced an executive order to convert all of the U.S. government’s vehicles to battery-powered vehicles.
 That’s 645,000 vehicles going green.

 But challenges have emerged.
 The USPS, for example, announced a partnership with Oshkosh for a new vehicle, the "Next Generation Delivery Vehicle."